metabase/metabase/docs/usage-and-performance-tools/metabase-analytics.md

 The **Metabase Analytics** collection is a special collection that contains view-only questions, dashboards, and models that help you understand how people are using your Metabase.

+There are two things to keep in mind with this special Metabase analytics collection:

+- It's a view-only collection.
+Even admins can't curate it.
+It just _exists_.
+- You can duplicate anything in it, modify it to your liking, and save it to another collection.

 ## Permissions

 By default, only admins can see the Metabase analytics collection.
 You can manage permissions for the collection in **Admin settings** > **Permissions** > **Collections**.

 There are only two access types for the Metabase analytics collection: **View** and **No access**.

+Additionally, this Metabase analytics collection has a default sub-collection called "Custom reports" which you can use to save duplicated/modified questions, dashboards, and models.
+This sub-collection inherits the same permissions, but it's not view-only; admins have curate access by default, and can grant other groups view access.

+## Creating custom reports

+You can duplicate any of the questions, dashboards and models in the Metabase analytics collection and tweak them to your liking, but you'll need to save them to a different collection.

+We recommend you save your custom reports in the conveniently named "Custom reports" collection, so these items inherit the same permissions, but you can save them wherever you like (except for the Metabase analytics collection).

 ## Dashboards